 A statement signed by the Head of Corporate Communication of Kaduna Electric, Abdulazeez Abdullahi, said the approval was contained in a letter sent to the Managing Director/CEO of Kaduna Electric by the Chairman, Nigerian Electricity Regulatory Commission, Prof. James Momoh on Wednesday.

-The CEO of Konexa, Pradeep Pursnani said “This is a big milestone, and a first step of many for the distribution sector in Nigeria and fore Kaduna Electric and Konexa teams.
-We are grateful for the support rom NERC, the Bureau of Public Enterprise and the Electrification Agency and all other key stakeholders that have been part of the journey so far.
+The CEO of Konexa, Pradeep Pursnani said “This is a big milestone, and a first step of many for the distribution sector in Nigeria and for the Kaduna Electric and Konexa teams.
+We are grateful for the support from NERC, the Bureau of Public Enterprise and the Rural Electrification Agency and all other key stakeholders that have been part of the journey so far.
 This approval is a first of its kind, and we have been overwhelmed by the community support, the interest from businesses and households that want a more reliable and improved quality of service that both Konexa and Kaduna Electric are committed to delivering.
 Significant long-term investment is required to deliver our promise to the customers and ensure our solutions are cost effective and affordable.
 This is a scalable and replicable model that we would like to see rolled out across Nigeria.
 We now have a lot of work to do to deliver to our promise and work with Nigerian investors to unlock long term Naira based funding into Konexa”.

 Konexa is incubated by Industry Capital, Shell Foundation, Rockefeller Foundation, UK’s Department for International Development (DFID) and the USAID Power Africa